abana-mu/landing-abana/_careers/customer-success-executive.md

   * Analyze membership profiles and their use of the platform.

-  * Propose actions to enable additional revenue generation from active members including new platform functionalities.
+  * Engage with members, analyse their needs and advise them on suitable solutions both on-line and off-line.

   * Generate management reports with relevant analytics

   * Work closely with our digital marketing team for appropriate customer communication.
 table: >-

   * A BA / BS in a related field of study – an MBA would be an advantage.

-  * Proven and in-depth expertise in use of Excel, database or CRM tools.
+  * Proven expertise in use of Excel, Database & CRM tools.

+  * A textile industry back-ground to understand customer needs and how to best leverage on-line and off-line solutions.

   * The ability to work independently and find innovative ways to achieve objectives.